 <18% is minimum partial pressure without the need for respiratory protection at normal atmospheric pressure

-The best way to test your oxygen detector is to expose it to an inert gas such as argon or nitrogen.
-Since air has 20.90%, perturbing this concentration and bump testing it to pure nitrogen or reduced levels is a good check.
+The best way to test your oxygen detector is to expose it to an inert gas, such as argon or nitrogen.
+Since air has 20.9% O2, bump testing it to pure nitrogen or reduced oxygen levels is a good check.

-If you breathe onto your Oxygen Analyzer, it will quickly decrease in O2 reading as breath exhalation has depleted oxygen levels, about 17%.
+If you breathe onto your oxygen analyzer, the O2 reading will quickly decrease as breath exhalation has depleted oxygen levels of about 17%.